mohammadsj2/DockerManager/Readme.md

 # Docker Manager
 This is a docker manager system.
-It allows you to control your remote docker server.
+It allows you to control your docker server remotely.